herman-peralta-ben/HelloHilt/README.md

 # HelloHilt
 Example App to use Dagger Hilt.

+💡See [mylibrary README](mylibrary/README.md) to see how to inject instances between Android modules.

 **Note: take a look on commits to see what changes on stages**

 This example works with Hilt version `2.57.2`.